-Formal free dress is granted for Awards Day, athletic, fine arts and Cheer banquets, or other special occasions:
+Formal free dress is granted for Awards Day, athletic, fine arts and Cheer banquets, or other special occasion and must be modest and elegant:

-- Free dress rules are in effect. - Dresses and tops must cover the shoulder, chest, and back, and have a modest neckline - Dresses and skirts must be three inches above the knee or longer, avoid tight dresses that ride up with every step and are soon much shorter than they are when standing - Leggings may be worn only with a dress or a skirt - Please choose something you could use for a job interview in the future.

-- In addition, faded jeans or shorts may not be worn on these days. - Pants must be dress slacks or dark colored jeans. - Tops must have sleeves or if they are sleeveless, or have spaghetti straps, they must be worn with a sweater or jacket. - Shoes must be flat and closed toed or flat sandals with a back strap.
+- Free dress rules are in effect. - Dresses and tops must cover the shoulder, chest, and back, and have a modest neckline - Dresses and skirts must be three inches above the knee or longer, avoid tight dresses that ride up with every step and are soon much shorter than they are when standing - Leggings may be worn only with a long top, dress or a skirt - Please choose something you could use for a job interview in the future. - In addition, faded jeans or shorts may not be worn on these days. - Pants must be dress slacks or dark colored jeans. - Tops must have sleeves or if they are sleeveless, or have spaghetti straps, they must be worn with a sweater or jacket. - Shoes must be flat and closed toed or flat sandals with a back strap.